joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/6841556/2025/11/26/raptors-brandon-ingram-winning-streak-nba/

 **Cade Cunningham, Pistons see win streak snapped after clutch-time struggles**\
-`The Pistons were a bad bounce on a Cade Cunningham free throw away from 14 consecutive wins, but they remain hungry for more.`\
+`The Pistons were a bad bounce on a Cade Cunningham free throw from a chance to extend the streak to 14 straight and are hungry for more.`\
 https://nytimes.com/athletic/6841235/2025/11/26/pistons-celtics-winning-streak-snapped-nba/

 **Tread on Me!**\